Sinus Surgery for Sinusitis, Sinus Issues and Breathing problems in Melbourne, VIC

 - Nasal issues

-Every patient is different, therefore the prices vary.
-You will be given a price quote after your first consultation.
-Your Sinus Surgery quote will include your surgeon’s fee, anaesthetist’s fee, perhaps a surgical assistant fee, and the hospital fees.
+Every patient is different, therefore prices will vary.
+You will receive a quote after your first consultation which will include a breakdown of costs.

 - Do I need surgery for sinusitis?
 WebMD

 - Sinus Surgery and Recovery – Healthline

 - 15 Endoscopic Sinus Surgery Risks, Complications & Recovery